IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/chip.md

 ## Styling

-The chip component exposes a `base`, `prefix` and `sufix` parts and several slots that can be used to change all of its style properties.
+The chip component exposes a `Base`, `Prefix`, `Sufix` parts and several slots that can be used to change all of its style properties.

 ```css
 igc-chip::part(base) {